-Bacteria typically have a single circular chromosome.
-However, bacteria often contain small circular DNA molecules in addition to the chromosome.
-These small DNA molecules are the plasmids that are used in gene cloning experiments (see Part 12).
+Recall that bacteria typically have a single circular chromosome; however, bacteria also contain small circular plasmid DNA molecules in addition to the chromosome.
+These plasmids are used in gene cloning experiments (see Part 12).
 A common type of plasmid is the F plasmid that functions in bacterial fertility (i.e., DNA transfer between bacteria).
 The merozygote strain that Jacob and Monod examined in their experiments contained a modified F plasmid (F’ plasmid), which contained a lacI gene and the lac operon.
 Thus, E. coli cells that contain an F’ plasmid are merozygotes (partial diploids), containing a copy of lacI and the lac operon genes on both the chromosome and on the F’ plasmid.

 - What is a merozygote?